-The Google Project Loon is a sensational new idea from Google, which promises to provide internet access to the distant and isolated regions of the world that do not have an internet infrastructure.
+The Google Project Loon is a sensational new idea from Google.
+It promises to provide internet access to the distant and isolated regions of the world that do not have an internet infrastructure.
 Essentially, Google’s Project Loon consists of 300 or more internet beaming balloons that float in the stratosphere and form a ring over a part of the world.

 The goal behind Google Project Loon is to provide a continuous data service to all the people living below the balloon’s path.
 So far, Project Loon has been launched in Indonesia, with three of the country’s mobile networks agreeing to participate in the project and to test the transmissions.

-Googles Project Loon is one of the greatest technological innovations to have come out over the last decade and a half and it holds rich promise.
+Googles Project Loon is one of the greatest technological innovations to have come out over the last decade and a half.
+In fact, it holds rich promises.
 There are many regions in the world that have low population density.
 Google’s Project Loon aims to provide internet coverage to them and to complement the existing networks.